abse4411/projz_renpy_translation/README.md

 At present, this translator is only a demo and will be integrated with our translation tools in the future.

-You can also save the current translation as a TranslationIndex by clicking the "Save as a TranslationIndex" button, so that you can use various commands for FileTranslationIndex to quickly process these translations.
+You can also save the current translation as a TranslationIndex by clicking the "Save TranslationIndex" button, so that you can use various commands for FileTranslationIndex to quickly process these translations in our Commandline Translation Toolkit.

 ## Customize your translation API in RealTime Translator
 1. Create a py file in [translation_provider](translation_provider).
 Then, create your class which inherits the `Provider` class in [base.py](translation_provider/base.py), and implements these following methods (`reload_config()` is not a member method in `Provider` class, which is used to reload config to get the newest values if `Reload config file` button is clicked.):